openapistack/docs/docs/openapicmd/swagger-ui.md

 ## Proxy (Avoiding CORS)

-Ofter remote APIs do not support calling from localhost due to CORS configuration.
+Often remote APIs do not support calling from localhost due to CORS configuration.
 To work around that, you can use the `--proxy` option to route API requests from Swagger UI via a local proxy to the remote API.

 ```
 openapi swagger-ui ./openapi.yml --proxy